stampi123/Portfolio-Website/README.md

+Hi!
 This is the code for my portfolio website.
 Next step is making it live